Jasmit7/RedLightGuardian/readme.md

 ## Usage

-1. Train the YOLOv8 model on your custom vehicle dataset:
-    ```python
-    # Code for training the model
-    ```

-2. Run the traffic violation detection system:
-    ```python
-    # Code to start the detection system
-    ```

-3. The system will automatically process the traffic footage, detect red light violations, capture number plates, and issue challans.
+The system will automatically process the traffic footage, detect red light violations, capture number plates, and issue challans.

 ## Contributing